1025 W. Tennessee St.

 Two different cylinder heads were produced for the V12.
 A ThunderV12 comes only with the industrial casting that was not offered in fire or over the road trucks.
 Besides the better water flow of these heads, they also feature an internal PCV system that negates the six-hole valvecover and external hoses of its truck version.
 All heads are pressure tested for cracks.

 Also shown are the dual custom holley style carbs that have been dyno verified to work with our custom cut Hotrod Cam profiles and higher compression ratio.
-This cam, carb and compression combination change the nature of the engine from a slow revving industrial engine to a free revving hotrod engine providing a peak torque curve between 2,000 and 3,000 rpm and peak horsepower at a very usable 4,200 rpm.
+This cam, carb and compression combination change the nature of the engine from a slow revving industrial engine to a free revving hotrod engine providing a peak torque curve between 2,000 and 3,000 rpm and peak horsepower at 4,000 rpm.

 Valvetrain modifications are required anytime an engines RPM range is doubled and lift is increased.
-The heads on a ThunderV12 engine have custom valve springs, retainers and locks to assure trouble free operation.
+The heads on a ThunderV12 engine have been machined for custom valve guides, springs, retainers and locks to assure trouble free operation.

 ThunderV12, LLC has contracted with ARP for custom fasteners to allow these big engines to survive at the RPM's a hot-rodder expects.
 Rods are resized and checked for straightness and dimension.

 The photos also show the stock V12 distributor has been tossed in favor of a modern crank triggered/coil pack ignition setup.
 The stock distributor becomes a huge firewall interferance issue for most installation.
-This DIS unit provides dials for timing adjustments as well as a dial rev limiter.
+ThunderV12's DIS unit provides dials for timing adjustments as well as a dial rev limiter.
 We have used the services of a dyno to verify carb tuning and to nail down the ignition timing requirements.
 Our dyno runs were made up to 5,000 rpm and we consider that speed an absolute redline.
+We recommend our engines be kept under 4,000 rpm.

 Endless custom bracketry and machining has been tackled to make all these parts work together in harmony.
 Small touches are easy to overlook when they simply look "right".